 Anytime Anywhere Learning

 We are expanding our use of electronic resources, including hand-held devices, interactive whiteboards, iPads and personal computers to enable students to learn in ways suited to the new technologically literate generation.
 We will provide a blended learning environment combining e-learning and traditional methods.
 This will enable more self-paced and differentiated learning.
 Students and teachers will be able to engage in audio and video conferencing with children in other classrooms and around the world.
 The school will minimise the use of paper and maximise multisensory learning and differentiation.

 We want our school to be at the very centre of our community and to play an important part in fostering a stronger community spirit in the locality.
 As well as our local community we also want our students to understand and be part of our national and global communities.
 We want them to think globally and act locally, embracing, valuing, respecting and celebrating difference.

 Our stakeholders’ views and input is vital to improving our school.
 We are a listening school and are using student voice to drive improvement.
-We continually strive to enable parents and other stakeholders to influence our development.
+We continually strive to enable parents, careers and other stakeholders to influence our development.

 Our school is inclusive and welcomes students of all backgrounds and abilities on a non-selective basis.
 Everyone – children, parents, teaching and non-teaching staff – will feel included and want to be involved in all aspects of school life.